adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 ---

 #### replyTo
-An email address that will appear on the `Reply-To: field.`
+An email address that will appear on the `Reply-To: field.` Calling this method multiple times will push a new replyTo recipient to the list.

 ```ts
 message.replyTo('support@example.com')